SAG-org/schedule_abstraction-main/include/global/extension/README_extensions.md

 This mechanism is **not** the right place if you need to modify the behavior of the scheduler.
 Do **not** use an analysis extension if you want to:

 -   Modify scheduling choices.
--   Change which job is selected to run next.
+-   Change which jobs may be selected to run next.
 -   Alter which core a job is dispatched on.
+-	Change how a system state is encoded and/or evolves.

-If you need to influence the exploration, you should instead alter the core exploration logic or the job priority rules.
+If you need to influence the state-space exploration, you should instead alter the core exploration logic or the job priority rules.

 ## How to Implement an Analysis Extension

-Implementing an extension involves creating a few cooperating classes that hook into the state exploration lifecycle.
+Implementing an extension involves creating a few cooperating classes that hook into the state-space exploration lifecycle.

 ### Prerequisites: Enabling Extensions

 First, you must enable extensions at compile time.
-This is typically done by adding `-DCONFIG_ANALYSIS_EXTENSIONS` to your compiler flags or enabling the corresponding option in your CMake configuration.
-Without this flag, the core data structures will not contain the necessary extension hooks, and your extension will not be activated.
+This is done by adding `-DCONFIG_ANALYSIS_EXTENSIONS` to your compiler flags or enabling the corresponding option in your CMake configuration.
+Without this flag, the core data structures will not contain the necessary extension hooks, and no extension will not be activated.

 ### The Building Blocks

 An analysis extension is composed of up to four C++ classes:

 1.  **Problem Extension (Optional)**
-    -   Derives from `Problem_extension<YourProblemExtension>`.
+    -   Derives from `Problem_extension`.
-    -   Holds static configuration parsed from an input file (e.g., a YAML file).
+    -   Holds static configuration parsed from an input file (e.g., a YAML or csv file).
 This data is read once and is immutable during the analysis.
 It can contain a list of entities to monitor, configuration flags, or other inputs required by your analysis.

 2.  **State Space Data Extension**
-    -   Derives from `State_space_data_extension`.
+    -   Derives from `State_space_data_extension<Time>`.
     -   There is a single instance of this class per state space exploration.
 It is shared by all states.
     -   Use it to store global data: aggregated results (max/min values), lookup tables, or pre-computed values that are needed by per-state calculations.